alex-654/workbook/book_summary/completed_code/4 Statements.md

 - Write the nominal path through the code first; then write the unusual cases
 - Put the normal case after the if rather than after the else
 - Simplify complicated tests with boolean function calls
-- In case Use the default clause to detect errors
+- In case.
+Use the default clause to detect errors

 ## Controlling Loops